intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 between a network element and an application.
 This channel may need to be authenticated, integrity protected and encrypted.
-This is necessary, for instance, if the particular information or request needs to be share in confidency only with a particular, trusted node, or there's a danger of an attack where someone else may forge messages that could endanger the communication.
+This is necessary, for instance, if the particular information or request needs to be share in confidence only with a particular, trusted node, or there's a danger of an attack where someone else may forge messages that could endanger the communication.